-The birth of new cardiac cellsDecember 5th, 2012 in Cardiology /
+The birth of new cardiac cellsDecember 5, 2012 in Medicine & Health / Cardiology

 Recent research has shown that there are new cells that develop in the heart, but how these cardiac cells are born and how frequently they are generated remains unclear.
 In new research from Brigham and Women's Hospital (BWH), researchers use a novel method to identify these new heart cells and describe their origins.

 This research is published in Nature on December 5, 2012.

 A sophisticated imaging system (MIMS) demonstrates cell division in the adult mammalian heart.

 "The question about how often cardiac cells are born has been extremely difficult to answer because there was a need for new techniques to help us understand this process.
 We are especially excited about our findings because of the novel way in which were able to show new heart cells, using Multi-isotope Imaging Mass Spectrometry (MIMS).
 Our collaborator, Claude Lechene, MD, had developed this technology, and as a team we harnessed this for the cardiac regeneration question." said Richard T. Lee, MD, a physician and researcher in the Cardiovascular Division at BWH and senior author of the paper.
 "These data present one piece of the puzzle when it comes to the discussion around the generation of new cardiac cells."